team-for-awesome/make-a-difference-now/README.md

     - Help people carry their groceries
     - Offer my seat to someone that needs it more
     - Let people exit the train/bus before I enter, don't stand in their way
-- Sharing
+- I will Share
     - Share and borrow tools
     - Provide services for and consume services from your neighbours
-- Using my skill for good
+- I will my skill for good
     - Stick to a strict code of work ethics
     - Give my knowledge and skill free for good causes
-- Donating Money to a charity see [Awesome List of Charities](https://github.com/hhirsch/awesome-charities)
+- I will Donate Money to a charity (see [Awesome List of Charities](https://github.com/hhirsch/awesome-charities))
     - Gift Donations for birthdays and christmas

 ## Nature